Vegetables · NightshadesCapsicum annuum

 Health Benefits

-• Good source of vitamin A and beta-carotene (especially in red-ripe fruits), supporting eye health, skin integrity, and immune function
+• Rich in vitamin A and beta-carotene (especially red-ripe jalapenos), which support healthy vision, skin integrity, and immune cell function throughout the body.

 When should I plant Jalapeno Pepper?